 In North Carolina, business owners and property owners have a legal responsibility to maintain their property with reasonable care to prevent accidents – including falls.
 If they fail to keep their property safe or neglect to warn visitors of known hazards, they may be held liable.

-Let a Shelby slip and fall lawyer at Teddy, Meekins & Talbert review your accident and explain your legal options free of charge.
+Let a Shelby, NC slip and fall lawyer at Teddy, Meekins & Talbert review your accident and explain your legal options free of charge.
 Whether you are in Shelby, Rutherfordton, Lincolnton or Gastonia or a surrounding county, a skilled premises liability lawyer is available to answer your questions.